How to teach your children to believe in themselves

 And believe it or not, optimism, thinking positively, looking for the best in things, a growth mindset, whatever you want to call it… is usually not something you were born with.
 But it’s something you can learn.

 If you struggle with this yourself, I’d recommend this book.
-It’s not a “woo” thing; it’s a science thing, I promise!
+It’s not a “woo” thing; it’s a science thing, although it took me awhile to believe that when I first heard about it.

 Also, read about how to improve your thinking to improve your homeschooling.